 By Will Thompson

 Many people play the alto saxophone as a matter of occupation playing

-playing the saxophone may just be a habit or a hobby, a matter of
+the saxophone may just be a habit or a hobby, a matter of interest that

-interest that has developed over the years.
-Whatever may be the reason
+has developed over the years.
+Whatever may be the reason for one's interest

-develop one's skill and acquire the techniques necessary to be able to
+with ease.
+To develop one's skill and acquire the techniques necessary to

-practically play the instrument and eventually, play it with ease
+be able to practically play the instrument and eventually, play it with

-requires practice.
-This simply means that one has to start playing the
+ease requires practice.
+This simply means that one has to start playing

 Since there are different types of saxophones available to enthusiasts in the market, choosing the right saxophone to play is crucial.
 For beginners, the primary motivation or purpose for purchasing or playing the saxophone is to learn how to play it.
 The main focus therefore is the acquisition of basic skill and technique, which of course would eventually lead to the acquisition of advanced skill and techniques for a more adept playing of the instrument.
 In this regard, altos are best recommended to beginners and to those who only have minimal or elementary skill level in playing the saxophone.

-without the added difficulty of adjusting the key or the range of the
+practice pieces without the added difficulty of adjusting the key or the

-instrument or of the piece.
-This further means that people with these
+range of the instrument or of the piece.
+This further means that people

-saxophones have more opportunity playing the instrument.
-This allows
+with these saxophones have more opportunity playing the instrument.
+This

-them more opportunity to practice and more time spent honing one's skill
+allows them more opportunity to practice and more time spent honing one's

-in saxophone playing.
-If it were for anything, the learning process is
+skill in saxophone playing.
+If it were for anything, the learning process

 materials or musical pieces.